mibexsoftware/bamboo-plan-dsl-plugin/CONTRIBUTING.md

 # Plan DSL for Bamboo - Contributions welcome!

+:+1::tada: First off, thank you for taking the time to contribute! :tada::+1:

 We would especially welcome contributions to support more Bamboo tasks in the DSL.
 This applies to both built-in (see [README.md](README.md) for a list of unsupported built-in tasks) as well as other Bamboo tasks.